HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/persistent_volumes.md

-# Persistent Volumes
+# Persistent volumes

 This topic provides details covering the PersistentVolumes (PVs) and related operations considerations in storing data for DX 9.5 stateful applications.

-Digital Experience 9.5 container-based stateful applications require PersistentVolumes (PVs) to store their data.
-Refer to the [Deploy DX 9.5 applications to container platforms using Helm](application_architecture.md) topic for a description of the DX 9.5 Applications details.
+Digital Experience 9.5 container-based stateful applications require PVs to store their data.
+Refer to the [Deploy DX 9.5 applications to container platforms using Helm](application_architecture.md) topic for a description of the DX 9.5 application details.

-It is required to use PVs because Kubernetes Pods do not have their own persistent file storage.
-For more information on PVs, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+You must use PVs because Kubernetes Pods do not have their own persistent file storage.
+For more information about PVs, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-There are two types of PersistentVolumes used for DX: [`ReadWriteOnce (RWO)` and `ReadWriteMany (RWX)`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
+You use two types of PersistentVolumes with DX: [`ReadWriteOnce (RWO)` and `ReadWriteMany (RWX)`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).

 ## Core

-The DX 9.5 Core application requires multiple PersistentVolumes (PVs) of different types and sizes for its operation.
-From an application perspective, there are three different things that need to be persisted:
+The DX 9.5 Core application requires multiple PVs of different types and sizes to operate.
+From an application perspective, three items things that have to persist:

 -   Profiles (RWX) (including `wp_profile` and `cw_profile`)
 -   Logs (RWO)
 -   Transaction logs (RWO)

-While the profile needs to be shared between all DX 9.5 Core Pods, the logs and transaction logs are per Pod and not shared.
-This means that the persistent volume used for the profile must be `ReadWriteMany` (RWX).
+Although the profile must be shared between all DX 9.5 Core pods, the logs and transaction logs are per pod and not shared.
+This shared status means that the persistent volume for the profile must be `ReadWriteMany` (RWX).

-The persistent volumes used for logs and transaction logs are established as `ReadWriteOnce` (RWO) for proper operations performance.
+The persistent volumes for logs and transaction logs are established as `ReadWriteOnce` (RWO) for correct operation performance.

-For example, in a DX 9.5 Core deployment:

-To deploy one Core Pod, 3 PVs will be needed.
-To deploy two Core Pods, the number of required PVs increases by two, resulting in 5 PVs needed, since the second Pod shares the existing profile PV with the first Pod, but requires its own log and transaction log PVs.
+For example, in a DX 9.5 Core deployment, to deploy one Core pod, 3 PVs are required.
+To deploy two more Core pods, the number of required PVs increases by two, resulting in 5 required PVs.
+The additional pods share the existing profile PV with the first Pod, but require their own log and transaction log PVs.

-The following formula example can be used to calculate the required PV count per Core Pods to be deployed:
+You can use the following formula example to calculate the required PV count per Core Pods to be deployed:

   ```
   # Formula to calculate PV count